oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - A protection policy using the configured backup retention period (at least 14 days).
 - A VCN-local `rcv-nsg` that allows TCP ports 2484 and 8005.
 The allowed source is the DB subnet CIDR for three-tier and OKE VCNs, and the client or backup subnet CIDR for Exadata VCNs.

-When the Landing Zone manages IAM policies, it grants the database administrators group permission to manage `recovery-service-family` in the database compartment.
+When the Landing Zone manages IAM policies, it grants the database administrators group permission to manage `recovery-service-family` in the exainfra and database compartments.
 The tenancy-level services policy also allows the Database Service and Recovery Service to manage `recovery-service-family`, and allows the Database Service to manage tag namespaces so protected databases can inherit tags from their source databases.

 To preserve least privilege, Core Landing Zone does not grant Recovery Service tenancy-wide management of `virtual-network-family`.
 OCI databases have built-in access to network resources within their database VCN; if a deployment demonstrates that additional network permissions are required, grant only the necessary individual network resource types in the network compartment.